dry-python/returns/README.md

 - `Failure[JsonDecodeException]`

 And we can work with each of them precisely.
-It is a good practice to create `enum` classes or `Union` types with all the possible errors.
+It is a good practice to create `Enum` classes or `Union` types with a list of all the possible errors.

 ## IO marker

 But is that all we can improve?
 Let's look at `FetchUserProfile` from another angle.
-All its methods looks like regular ones: it is impossible to tell whether they are pure or impure from the first sight.
+All its methods look like regular ones: it is impossible to tell whether they are pure or impure from the first sight.

 It leads to a very important consequence:
 *we start to mix pure and impure code together*.
+We should not do that!

-And suffer really bad when testing / reusing it.
+When these two concepts are mixed we suffer really bad when testing or reusing it.
 Almost everything should be pure by default.
 And we should explicitly mark impure parts of the program.